The Adventures of Robin Hood | 1938

 Extra shots for the attack on the treasure caravan were filmed in the Sherwood Lake and Sherwood Forest area.
 No, not on a location trip to the UK.
 This Sherwood Forest can be found about fifteen miles west of Los Angeles, south of Westlake Village on Potrero Road just off Highway 101 near the Santa Monica Mountains.
 The name is no coincidence, it comes from the use as a location in the 1922 Douglas Fairbanks film of Robin Hood, but it also stood in for the 'African' jungle for Tarzan And His Mate in 1934.

 The lower part of ‘Nottingham Castle’ (its upper reaches are a matte painting) was built on the old Warners’ Calabasas Ranch.
 This too has gone.
 The area is now a golf course and housing development south of Ventura Freeway on the road toward Westlake.

 The streets of ‘Nottingham’ are the ‘Dijon Street’ on the Warners’ Burbank backlot, and the interiors filmed here too.
 If you take the Warner Bros VIP Studio Tour (and I recommend it), you might be lucky enough to see chandeliers from the production (along with other treasures such as the lamps from ‘Rick’s Bar’ in Casablanca).

 This tour, unlike the Universal Studios theme park, is the real thing – a small-scale guided tour around the surprisingly unchanged and low-tech lot where Jack Warner kept his stars on a short leash and his movies on a tight budget.
-You need to book ahead, and you’ll find the tour entrance at 4000 Warner Boulevard off the Ventura Freeway, Burbank.
+You need to book ahead, and you’ll find the tour entrance at 3400 West Riverside Drive in Burbank.